FluffySnowman/htp/README.md

     - [Sending Requests](#sending-requests)
 <!--toc:end-->

-> Note: This tool is built for my use case and preferences so  you probably dont
-> wanna bother using it.
-I've been using this script (now updated with some more
-> features) for a long time and its annoying having to use my dotfiles for it
-> which is why I've made this repo public.
-Don't expect me to accept pull
-> requests since this is just for me.

 There are 2 places to find the documentation.
-One is here in the readme and the other is by passing the `doc` argument to the script like so:
+One is here in the readme (which is incomplete and will stay that way) and the other is by passing the `doc` argument to the script like so:

 ```shell
 ./htp.py doc
 ```

-Which will pretty much display the same content as the doc section on this readme.
+Which will pretty much display the same content as the [doc](#doc) or [cheatsheet](#cheatsheet) section on this readme.

 Why are the docs inside the script itself ? *everywhere at the end of time starts playing... 🫠*